veggiemonk/awesome-docker/README.md

 * [Panamax](https://github.com/CenturyLinkLabs/panamax-ui) :skull: - An open-source project that makes deploying complex containerized apps as easy as Drag-and-Drop by [@CenturyLinkLabs][CenturyLinkLabs].
 * [Rancher](https://github.com/rancher/rancher) - An open source project that provides a complete platform for operating Docker in production by [@rancher][rancher].
 * [Swarmpit](https://github.com/swarmpit/swarmpit) - Lightweight Docker Swarm orchestration.
 Swarmpit provides clean way to manage your Docker Swarm cluster with various handful features such Service management, smart search, shared access and private registries.
+* [MultiDocker](https://github.com/marty90/multidocker) - Create a secure multi-user Docker machine, where each user is segregated into an indepentent container.

 ### PaaS